MatteuSan/himig/specs/foundation/typography/applying-typography.md

 slug: /foundation/typography/applying-typography
 ---
 # Applying Typography
-Gaia's guidelines to using typography in interfaces.
+Himig's guidelines to using typography in interfaces.

 ## Content Typography Anatomy
 A content's typography can be defined in the following properties: